 There is no future for a person who is oblivious of their past, and Malcolm X played a vital role of that past.
 The story of this individual, since his assassination on February 22nd 1965, has perhaps resulted in hundreds of thousands if not millions – of people embracing Islam and others solidifying their faith and Islamic identity because of his struggle.

-The former chief judge of Damascus, Imam al-Subki, once said, “Whoever relates the tale of a Muslim, it is as if he has given him life.”
 This article will endeavour to give a brief overview of exactly that, covering the legacy and martyrdom of Malcolm X, with relevant passages from his acclaimed autobiography co-authored with Alex Haley.
-When you study history, you will quickly realise that Islam was often not carried forward by the unblemished souls, but by reformed ones.
+For when you study history, you will quickly realise that Islam was often not carried forward by the unblemished souls, but by reformed ones.